-- view the operating system messages - connect to the GCap via the CLI console
+- View the operating system messages - Connect to the GCap via the CLI console

-If a password error occurs, the protection system will be activated.
 To view the policy setting on the Gcap, use the show bruteforce-protection command.
-After a certain number of failures, the account will be locked.

 To unlock it: either wait, or use the system unlock command with a higher privilege level account.